nortonsolutions/redrockCodecamp/seed/challenges-creation/user-management-project/user-management-04-router.md

 ### Feature Specification

+* Same features as User Management Template project with the following changes
 * Create a Single Page Application (SPA)
 * The SPA will have a single static index.html page
 * The other pages are dynamic pages that upon navigation will change the url, add navigation history, and change the index.html body content